juliuswms/YoutubeWatchAnalytics/README.md

 ## Obtaining Watch History Data
 To obtain your own watch history data, follow these steps:

-1. Go to YouTube and sign in to your account
+1. Go to Google and sign in to your account
-2. Click on your profile picture in the top right corner and select "Your data in YouTube"
+2. Click on your Profil
-3. Select "YouTube History"
+3. Select "Manage your Google Account"
-4. Select "Manage all activity"
+4. Select "Data and privacy"
-5. Click on "Download" at the bottom of the page
+5. Click on "[Download your Data](https://takeout.google.com/)" at the bottom of the page
-6. Select the date range for your data and click "Next"
+6. Now deselect everything except for "Youtube and Youtube Music"
+7. Under "All Youtube data formats" select only "history"
+8. Under "Multiple formats" select JSON
-7. Select "JSON" as the file type and click "Create export" Once the export is complete, you'll receive an email with a link to download the data.
+9. Now click on "Next step" and than "Create export" Once the export is complete, you'll receive an email with a link to download the data.
 Download the file and extract the contents to a directory on your computer.

 ### Dependencies